AETT-UA/aettua-docs/docs/code-of-conduct.md

 ## Introduction

-This document outlines the Code of Conduct for the IT Team of AETTUA.
+This document outlines the Code of Conduct for AETTUA's IT Team.
 It aims to establish a set of principles and practices to ensure a productive, respectful, and collaborative environment.
 Adherence to these guidelines is expected from all team members.

 ## Table of Contents